Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

 Typically, these would be constructors for Comm objects.
 The callback will be passed only one argument: the connected Comm instance.
-`Comm.handle_open()` will be called after the handler, so event listeners for on_open registered by the callback will be called.
+`Comm.handle_open()` will be called after the handler, so event listeners registered by the callback with `comm.on_open` will be called.

 To register a callback with a target key, use: